This nourishing Thai soup is quick to make with simple ingredients. Low Carb, Paleo, Whole30, and Vegan friendly.

-- 1 tbsp red chili paste (the more, the spicier.
+- 1 Tablespoon red chili paste (the more, the spicier.
 Adjust to preference)

-- 2 stalks fresh lemongrass, cut in 1-in. pieces or 1.5 tbsp lemongrass paste. (see notes)
+- 2 stalks fresh lemongrass, cut in 1-in. pieces or 1.5 Tablespoons lemongrass paste. (see notes)

 - 1-inch piece peeled fresh ginger or 1 tsp ground ginger

 - 1 3/4 cups regular or light coconut milk (15-ounce can)

 - 5 cups organic broth or vegetable stock

 - 2 Thai birds eyes red peppers, seeds in or removed, sliced for garnishing

 - Optional add ins: Cooked shrimp, chicken, tofu, sriracha, mushrooms, etc.

 - optional chopped scallions (green portion)